The 3D printed housing of the "pxlDigits" was initially not intended to be "just" a 7-segment display with WLAN.

 Unfortunately I don't have any photos of the complete setup including the LED strip.
 But you can get a very good overview of the complete setup in the following video.

-All you have to do is connect the LED strip to the prepared connection.
-These LED strips are often delivered including the plug used here.
+You only need to connect the LED strip to the prepared connector.
+Often these LED strips are delivered including the connector used here.
 Your LED strip should consist of 90 WS2812 LEDs.
-If you use more or fewer LEDs, you can adjust this number in the Arduino code using the “NUMPIXELS_BAR” parameter.
+If you use more or less LEDs you can adjust this number in the Arduino code using the parameter "NUMPIXELS_BAR".

 Power supply